 Ahmed Rasim Bey

-Ahmed Rasim, who learned music from Zekai Dede in Dârüşşafaka but did not know music notes, composed about 65 songs.
-50 of them are known today.
-He remained within the framework of 21 makams in all his songs, but he produced beautiful works with his sincere style.
-He started composing with an 18-year-old Zâvil song when he was a student in Dârüşşafaka.
-He is the grandson of the well-known composer Osman Nihat Akın by his daughter.
+Ahmed Rasim, who learned music from Zekâi Dede at Dârüşşafaka despite not knowing musical notation, composed around 65 songs, 50 of which are known today.
+He remained within the framework of 21 makams (modes) in all his compositions, yet managed to create beautiful works with his sincere style.
+He began composing while still a student at Dârüşşafaka, at the age of 18, with a Zâvil mode song.
+Renowned composer Osman Nihat Akın is his grandson through his daughter.

 Leave a Comment